 In order to verify whether adding features extracted from facial parts improves the face recognition system performance in scenarios with makeup, we adopted the following metrics~\cite{gunther2016face}: (i) Equal Error Rate (EER) is the point where false acceptance rate (FAR) and false rejection rate (FRR) intersect each other, i.e., where both rates are minimal and optimal in the evaluated system; (ii) Half Total Error Rate (HTER) is the average between FAR and FRR at a specific threshold; (iii) mean accuracy is an averaged result reported over $N$ rounds to measure the performance of algorithms.

 We started our experiments by evaluating the performance of the features in the datasets separately, in terms of EER.
-Table~\ref{tab_RESULTS} presents the comparative results between the baseline results, i.e., holistic features (13 first rows) and the fusion results with facial parts and thirds (last 4 rows).
+Table~\ref{tab_RESULTS} presents the comparative results between the baseline results, i.e., holistic features (13 first rows) and the fusion results with facial thirds and parts (last 8 rows).
 LightCNN-29v2 features achieved the lowest EER in the experiments using only holistic face for FAM, M501 and YMU datasets.
 The exception was EMFD, in which VGGFace2 (SE-ResNet-50-FT) features were the best.
 The EER of facial crops individually was higher than 15\% for facial thirds and higher than 25\% for facial parts.
 Although these results of facial crops are poor, when we fuse them with holistic we achieved significant improvements.